 It does, according to the official scrcpy OTG documentation.
 OTG mode uses Android Open Accessory protocol to send keyboard and mouse events directly, bypassing ADB entirely.
 A handful of GitHub issues report edge cases where it fails, but for most phones on Android 6 and later it works reliably.

-A completely black screen could be a dead display or just the digitizer cracked through.
-Plug in the OTG mouse and watch for a cursor.
-If one appears, the display is actually working and only the touch layer is broken.
-If nothing appears after 10 seconds, the display itself is gone.
-In that case, scrcpy OTG (Method 3) is your only non-hardware-repair option, since you can control the phone without seeing the screen at all.
+A completely black screen could be a dead display or a cracked digitizer.
+Plug in the OTG mouse and watch for a cursor — if one appears, only the touch layer is broken and the display still works.
+If nothing appears after 10 seconds, the display is gone and scrcpy OTG (Method 3) is your only option.

 Yes.
 With USB debugging active, you can copy files directly with adb pull /sdcard/DCIM ./photos.
 For contacts, messages, and app data, an Android repair and recovery tool can scan your storage without you needing to navigate the phone at all.
 That’s usually enough to save everything before getting the screen replaced.